 - Starter (yardstick or a 1 x 2-inch board).

 - Set up the ramp so that it is at an angle.
 We put ours on the couch.
 Adjust a bit ahead of time to see what angle makes the cars go down best.

 - If you use a dry erase board like we did, you can draw lines for the cars.
 If you use a plane board then put a line of tape at the starting and finishing lines.
 Also, make "lanes" of tape above the starting line for players to put their cars into.

-- Put various buckets of Legos out for the kids to use to build their cars.
-The more Lego, the better!
+- Put various buckets of bricks out for the kids to use to build their cars.
+The more, the better!

 How to Race

 Give players a set of wheels and these instructions:

 - Players take their wheels and build any sort of car they want, but their car has to fit into the slots on the ramp.